bmizerany/swirl/README.md

 Swirl
 =====

-Swirl is an EC2 version agnostic client for EC2 writtin in Ruby.
+Swirl is an EC2 version agnostic client for EC2 written in Ruby.
 It gets out of your way.

 The secret is it's simple input extraction and output compacting.
 Your input parameters and `expand`ed and EC2's (terrible) xml output is `compact`ed.

 Some simple examples: